harshp30/YOLOandSSDImageVideoClassifier/README.md

         This is the prediction output when dealing with a single anchor box:
         `Prediction -> {x, y, w, h, confidence, class}`

-        This is the prediction output when dealing with a 2 anchor boxes, each set is allocated for each of the 2 objects:
+        This is the prediction output when dealing with 2 anchor boxes, each set is allocated for each of the 2 objects:
         `Prediction -> {x, y, w, h, confidence, class, x, y, w, h, confidence, class}`